Top of the Pops: Licensing

-In May 2006, following a special Red Hot Chili Peppers concert recorded in the car park of BBC Television Centre, Hammersmith and Fulham Council (which governs the area the centre is located) informed the BBC that it lacked the necessary public entertainment license (as required by the Licensing Act 2003).
-Until the BBC could obtain the license, BBC staff stood-in as audience members for live music programmes.
+In May 2006, following a special Red Hot Chili Peppers concert recorded in the car park of BBC Television Centre, Hammersmith and Fulham Council (which governs the area the centre is located) informed the BBC that it lacked the necessary public entertainment licence (as required by the Licensing Act 2003).
+Until the BBC could obtain the licence, BBC staff stood-in as audience members for live music programmes.

-DVDs
+VHSs and DVDs

+In 2002, a crossover direct-to-video VHS was released between Top of the Pops and Tweenies, containing footage taken from the episodes where the Tweenies themselves had performed on the show, which the characters watched on a TV screen at their playgroup.

 In 2004 there was a DVD released called Top of the Pops 40th Anniversary 1964–2004 DVD.
 It features live performances, containing one song for each year, except 1966.
 (Two tracks from 1965 are featured instead).
 Also included as extras are seven opening titles, most notably the one with the flying coloured LP's from 1981.
 This title sequence had Phil Lynott's song "Yellow Pearl" as the theme.
 The 1986 and 1989 titles are also featured, with Paul Hardcastle's hit "The Wizard" as the theme.
 This DVD was to celebrate 40 years since the show started.

 There was also a DVD quiz released in 2007 called The Essential Music Quiz.
 There was also a DVD in 2001 called Summer 2001, a sister DVD to the album of the same name.